10 Popular Siding for Garage Options: What is the Best?

 5. Metal Siding

-Metal Siding panels have come a long way from industrial look panels used for factories & warehouses.
-Steel siding panels (aka Wall Cladding) are extruded in a range of interesting profiles and are precoated with aesthetically pleasing weather resistant epoxy or PU.
+Metal Siding panels have come a long way from industrial-look panels used for factories & warehouses.
+Steel siding panels (aka Wall Cladding) are extruded in a range of interesting profiles and are precoated with aesthetically pleasing weather-resistant epoxy or PU.

 Infographic on Pros & Cons of Metal Siding for a Garage

-In addition metal sidings are rot & pest resistant.
-Light colored metal siding will reflect sunlight and keep your garage cooler during summer.
+In addition, metal sidings are rot & pest-resistant.
+Light-colored metal siding will reflect sunlight and keep your garage cooler during summer.

 Metal sidings are not easy to install as cutting them may be challenging.
-Moreover, finding replacement may be difficult as well.
+Moreover, finding a replacement may be difficult as well.

 6. Stone Veneer Siding

 Stone Veneer siding is not the same as Stone siding.
-Stone siding has an authentic look and feel of natural stone but it is not really a practical cladding option for a detached garage.
+Stone siding has an authentic look and feel of natural stone but it is not a practical cladding option for a detached garage.
 It is too heavy and expensive!

 Stone Veneer siding, on the other hand, is made from Portland cement, lightweight natural aggregates, and iron oxide pigment for coloration.